Photo courtesy of umhs-sk.org

 The key to doing well at a medical school interview is to prepare well and be yourself.
 You’ve toiled long and hard to get to this point and your excitement for medical school should be palpable.
 Prior to going to an actual interview you should have some idea as to the format offered at the school.
 There are several different kinds of interviews, described in a previous blog post.
 Some schools offer blind interviews (the interviewer has not seen your file) while others have an open file policy (the interviewer/s have access to your credentials).
 Still other schools offer the Multiple Mini Interview (MMI) format.
 Some schools do one-on-one interviews and others use a group format.
 No matter the format applicants should use the following guidelines to prepare:

 2. Know the medical profession: express both your idealism as to what you might achieve within the profession and your realism as acquired through your experiences.
-It’s expected that you will have done your homework and investigated the profession through an accumulation of clinical experiences, which should have informed your view of the medical profession.
-Show what you know in the interview not by bragging about your experiences but by citing them when appropriate and offering them as evidence of your knowledge.
+It’s expected that you will have investigated the medical profession through clinical experiences.
+Show what you know in the interview by citing them when appropriate and offering them as evidence of your knowledge.

 3. Have some knowledge of health care policy and issues in the medical profession.
 If you’ve chosen to go into medicine you should be keeping abreast of medical issues reported in the news and policy decisions affecting the public and physicians.
 Read up on health care policy if you haven’t already done so; the Kaiser Family Foundation is an outstanding resource.

 4. Be able to think on your feet.
-During medical school interviews you may get asked questions you don’t instantly know the answers to.
+During medical school interviews you may get asked questions that surprise you.
 Take the time to think through what’s asked and to pose a response.
 If you don’t know the answer to something admit it and don’t try to fake it; but give a thoughtful answer that shows your ability to think through a concept analytically even if you don’t have a ready response.
 During the MMI process you will have to think quickly after reading written scenarios; you will be given several minutes to read information provided to you, analyze it, and then provide a response.

 5. Listen well.
 Part of being a good physician entails listening well to both patients and colleagues.
-During a medical school interview listen carefully to both the questions asked and to the responses given to your dialogue.
-By listening well you will be more in tune with the conversation and be able to respond appropriately, specifically, and fully.
+During a medical school interview listen carefully to both the questions asked and to the responses given to you.
+By listening well, you will be more in tune with the conversation and be able to respond appropriately, specifically, and fully.

 6. Have questions ready for your interviewers.
 No doubt you will be asked if you have any questions during your medical school interview.
 The questions you ask are important, not only because they show whether or not you’ve given consideration and thought to your visit but also because the questions demonstrate your seriousness (or lack thereof) about the school.
 This is your chance to learn more about the school; ask questions you really want to know the answers to and which will give you information that is not available on the website.
 For a few ideas to get you thinking about possible questions, please see this blog post.